Diabetes Mellitus in Cats

 2) If too much insulin is given.
 This can occur because the insulin was not properly measured in the syringe or because two doses were given.
 You may forget that you gave it and repeat it, or two people in the family may each give a dose.
 A chart to record insulin administration will help to prevent the cat being treated twice.

 3) If your cat has a spontaneous remission of the diabetes.
-This is a poorly understood phenomenon, but it definitely occurs in about 20% of diabetic cats.
+This is a poorly understood phenomenon, but it definitely occurs in many diabetic cats.
 They can be diabetic and on treatment for many months, then suddenly no longer be diabetic.
 Since this is not predictable and happens quite suddenly, a hypoglycemic crisis ("insulin shock") is usually the first indication.

 The most likely time that a cat will become hypoglycemic is the time of peak insulin effect (5-8 hours after an insulin injection).
 When the blood glucose is only mildly low, the cat will be very tired and unresponsive.
 You may call it and get no response.
 Within a few hours, the blood glucose will rise, and your cat will return to normal.
 Since many cats sleep a lot during the day, this important sign is easily missed.
 Watch for it; it is the first sign of impending problems.
 If you see it, please bring in your cat for blood testing.